Pivot-Madagascar/pridec-docker/labnotebook-docker_workflow.md

 **TO DO:**
 - make schematic of workflow (python fetch, docker container, output)
-- create a Makefile that runs everything for one dataSource (fetching, docker, post output)
+- create a Makefile that runs everything for one dataSource (fetching, docker, post output) [doing with docker compose now]

 ## 2025-08-01